jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.4.2 ClipRasterToPolygon

-Clips a raster to a vector polygon.
+Clips a raster to a vector polygon..

 *Parameters*: